tkn-tub/ns3-gym/src/dsr/doc/dsr.rst

 map container.
 The key is the destination IP address.

 Protocol operation strongly depends on broken link detection mechanism.
-We implement the three heuristics recommended.
+We implement the three heuristics recommended based the rfc.

-First, we use layer 2 feedback when possible.
+First, we use link layer feedback when possible, which is also the fastest mechanism in these three to detect link errors.
 A link is considered to be broken if frame transmission results in a transmission failure for all retries.
 This mechanism is meant for active links and works much faster than in its absence.
-Layer 2 feedback implementation relies on TxErrHeader trace source, currently it is supported in AdhocWifiMac only.
+DSR is able to detect the link layer transmission failure and notify that as broken.
+Recalculation of routes will be triggered when needed.
+If user does not want to use link layer acknowledgment, it can be tuned by setting "LinkAcknowledgment" attribute to false in "dsr-routing.cc".

 Second, passive acknowledgment should be used whenever possible.
 The node turns on "promiscuous" receive mode, in which it can receive packets not